Continuous Professional Development (CPD)

 All staff undertake regular Safeguarding training, IT Safety Training and Diversity, Equality & Inclusion training.

 These take place every Thursday from 8.15 - 8.30am.
 Briefings are a continuous cycle of CPD, Learner Group and Pastoral.
 CPD Briefings run as CPD groups.
 Group Facilitators will run 15 minute pit stops and staff attend a group of their choice based on need.
 In Term 1 the focus is on learning Pedagogy.
 In Term 2 the focus is on trialling it and in Term 3 the focus is on tweaking it and showcasing it.
 Staff can choose to develop their expertise in one of the following areas for the year:

 - Adaptations for SEND learners

 - Strategies to engage the hard to reach

 Teachers have 2 CPD Observations over the year in Terms 2 and 3 working on an area of focus they have looked at in their CPD Briefing group (see above).

 All staff have access to a set of Pedagogy Postcards, designed to support a variety of teaching approaches and methods from Assessment as Learning to Awe & Wonder.

 Teaching and Learning Conferences

 We have 3 Teaching and Learning Conferences across the year.
-These are based around embedding and implementing our Curriculum Intent and led by our Teaching and Learning Team.
+These are based around embedding and implementing our Curriculum Intent and led by our Teaching & Learning Team.
 They are used to develop general pedagogy and subject specific pedagogy.
 They include key-note speakers, break out groups and department time.